lopesmarcello/mood-ai-journal/README.md

 - [ ] loading/saving states
 - [ ] delete + confirmation modal
 - [ ] question feature user warnings - its slow - it should have N entries - its in english, you must ask for another language
+- [ ] ask a question button layout to popup the question form/input
+- [ ] /new-user logic?